 The Caterpillars of this species are large and brown, with a pair of protuberances on abdominal segment three.
 The first two pairs of prolegs are vestigial, and there are dark triangular ventral marks under those segments.
 There is a pattern of fine dark lines in elongated distorted loops all over the body.
 The caterpillars feed on the foliage of various species in MYRTACEAE, including :

-The male adult moths have fawn forewings, each with a dark brown transverse line, and a prominent dark brown dot near the base of the inner margin.
+The male adult moths have fawn forewings, each with a dark brown transverse line, and a prominent dark brown dot near the base of the hind margin.

-The female adut moths have fawn forewings, each with a broad darker trapezoidal transverse band, and a faint dark brown dot near the base of the inner margin.
+The female adut moths have fawn forewings, each with a broad darker trapezoidal transverse band, and a faint dark brown dot near the base of the hind margin.

 The hindwings of both sexes are orange, with a submarginal arc of black dots, and a black transverse line, and a black patch at the base.